php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 	return $this->config[$var];
 }
 ```
+Mixing void and other types must not be used, as a method cannot be expected to return and not return at the same time.
+Use `null` here instead: `@return \MyObject|null`.

 ## Example Addresses
 For all example URL and mail addresses use `example.com`, `example.org` and `example.net`, for example: